instill-ai/pipeline-backend/pkg/component/CONTRIBUTING.md

 - **`instillAcceptFormats`** is an array indicating the data types of acceptable input fields.
 It should be an array of [**Instill Format**](https://www.instill.tech/docs/vdp/instill-format).
+  - Currently, we do not support the `time` type.
+When the input is a `date` or `datetime`, it should be represented as a string.
+The `date` or `datetime` will be automatically parsed in UTC timezone by the YAML parser.
+Please ensure this point is noted in the documentation, specifically for the `start-to-read-date` in the Slack component.
 - **`instillUpstreamTypes`** defines how an input property can be set: as a direct value, a reference to another value in the pipeline, or a combination of both (e.g., `${variable.name}` or `my dear ${variable.name}`).